Bachelor of Arts with Major in English

 ENGL 442History of the English Language3

-Note: Students considering graduate work in language and linguistics are urged to study more than one foreign language.
+Note: Students considering graduate work in language and linguistics are urged to study more than one world language.

 Scenario Three: You are considering attending graduate school in English, in another discipline, or law school.
 Include courses from this list: